-- 16 percent of Princeton respondents reported that anxiety negatively affected their academic performance in 2014 and 11 percent reported that depression did so.
+- 23 percent of Princeton respondents reported that anxiety negatively affected their academic performance in the previous 12 months, and 19 percent reported that depression did so.

 1American College Health Association.
 American College Health Association-National College Health Assessment III: Princeton University Undergraduates Spring 2020.
 Hanover, MD.